nsmith5/website/content/articles/containerized_development.md

 just developed a prejudice against langauges that don't have a good, broad standard library and try to keep my dependency tree as small as possible.

-There is are a mountain of problems with this.
+There are a mountain of problems with this.
 Even if I _did_ vet my dependencies after the fact, the package has a chance to run a bunch of code at install time on my machine.
 Now, obviously, the best practice would be to read all of the code before installing it, but on the trade off of security and convenience, this is rough on convenience.

 Security considerations aside, its also annoying that development dependencies just keep piling up in your system.
 Every package manager feels like it takes